navFooh/web-project-template/README.md

 In setting up this template I've considered several options and decided on a couple of things:
 - Using Grunt for compiling the RequireJS setup to a minified file is really neat, but running a watcher to do this real-time during development is a bit too heavy.
-So when starting the development-task, The normal require.js setup is used, pointing the data-main attribute to main.js.
+So when starting the development-task the normal require.js setup is used, pointing the data-main attribute to main.js.
 When running the distribution-task, data-main is set to the minified file generated with the r.js optimizer
 - It might still be handy to get some useful console output when running the distribution mode, so a source mapping file is generated with the main.min.js file.
 If you don't (want to) supply your original source files when deploying, you should set `generateSourceMaps: false` in Gruntfile.js
-- The Bower packages are downloaded to scripts/vendor as opposed to the standard bower_components folder, so everything RequireJS includes resides inside the scripts folder
+- The Bower packages are downloaded to scripts/vendor as opposed to the standard bower_components folder, so that everything RequireJS includes resides inside the scripts folder
 - [injector.js](https://github.com/biggerboat/injector.js) is used for dependency injection, which I prefer as a method for making Backbone models available in Backbone views.
 A custom plugin automatically injects the injector itself into a view, if supplied when initializing the view: `new Backbone.View({ injector: this.injector });`
-- A Backbone autobind plugin is useful in any Backbone object to ensure `this` always refers the the object in it's methods
+- A Backbone autobind plugin is useful in any Backbone object to ensure `this` always refers the the object itself in it's methods
 - Likewise, Backbone-super simplifies calling an extended Backbone object's parent method

 ## Installation
 To get started, the vendor tools need to be installed.
-If you have not already, make sure you have [Node.js](http://nodejs.org/) and [Bower](http://bower.io/) up and running.
+If you haven't already, make sure you have [Node.js](http://nodejs.org/) and [Bower](http://bower.io/) up and running.
 Then run these commands in the template's directory:
 ```